au-ts/libvmm/README.md

 # VMM on the seL4 Core Platform

 This is a Virtual Machine Monitor (VMM) built on the seL4 Core Platform (seL4CP).
-It is (at least initially) a port of the
+The purpose of the VMM is to make it easy to run virtual machines on top of the seL4 microkernel.

-[CAmkES VMM](https://github.com/sel4/camkes-vm-examples).
+It is (at least initially) a port of the already existing [CAmkES VMM](https://github.com/sel4/camkes-vm-examples).
 See the bottom of the README for progress/planned features.